-Outer Temple Chambers is headquartered in London but takes on a large amount of work in foreign jurisdictions.
-It has offices in Dubai, Abu Dhabi and New York, and access to facilities in Toronto, Moscow, Auckland, Paris and Sydney.
-The set has 66 juniors and 26 QCs, and takes on two pupils each year.
+Civil, commercial and common-law set, Outer Temple Chambers is headquartered in London but takes on a large amount of work in foreign jurisdictions.
+With offices in Dubai and Abu Dhabi and representatives in Australia, Far East, US and Caribbean, several barristers are able to provide services in different languages.
+The set is also increasingly involved in the New York State Bar Association.
+Outer Temple has 65 juniors and 25 QCs, and takes on up to two pupils each year, awarding £70,000 to each.
 Outer takes an additional pupil every alternate year through a scheme set up with the Free Representation Unit (FRU), a pro bono charity.
-The 18-month “FRUpillage” scheme begins with a six-month placement at the FRU on employment cases, moves to an official first six at Outer Temple, and concludes with a second six working on a mix of casework for chambers and the FRU.
+The 18-month “FRUpillage” scheme begins with a six-month placement at the FRU on employment cases, moves onto an official first six at Outer Temple, and concludes with a second six working on a mix of casework for chambers and the FRU.

 Medical and business expertise are the two mainstays of this chambers.
 It is highly experienced in clinical negligence and catastrophic personal injury, and takes on complex medical issues such as spinal and brain injuries.
 Outer has also developed a strong reputation for pensions work, and is known for its work in financial services and banking.
 Its employment barristers tend to do very well, including in disciplinary and regulatory hearings and corporate manslaughter and health and safety work.
 Other strengths include public law, inquiries and sports related law.
 The set’s barristers also do alternative dispute resolution, such as mediation and arbitration.